-Examples of Career Values
+List of Possible Career Values

 Some of the values you want and require in your work or career probably involve qualities and opportunities that enhance your life emotionally and intellectually.
-Achieving these values as part of your job or career might make you feel challenged, inspired and fulfilled.
+Achieving these values as part of your job or career might make you feel challenged, inspired, and fulfilled.